nickludlam/EnfusionMapMaker/README.md

 ## Compression

 Lastly, there is a bash script named `compress_tiles.sh` which can use [ImageMagick](https://imagemagick.org) to further compress the tiles if required.
 Edit the script to configure the desired directory paths.

+## Extracting the location information

+The guide on using the Resource Query Tool is not yet finished.

+# License

+This project is licenced under the **Arma Public License Share Alike (APL-SA)** license.
+See the [LICENSE](LICENSE) file.